Glam Retro Bathroom Remodel

 This small bathroom is in a 1968 Ranch style home and part of a larger remodeling project.
 We wanted to cultivate a look that is high-end, but not too formal.
 We wanted to give a nod to the time period and use the collection of mid-century modern furniture pieces, but we didn’t want the stripped down look of a modernist or minimal approach.
 I also wanted to give the room a classic Southern look by including elements like linen drapery and custom soft goods, chinoiserie, and gold-toned metals.
 All of those elements would have a backdrop of a soft coastal palette, using creamy white and gray paint for the walls and soft, muted blues and aquas.

-The goal with the bathroom was to bring in a little glam.
+The goal with this bathroom remodel was to bring in a little glam.
 More of a Hollywood Regency look than mid-century, but in a way that would still allow the bathroom to feel like a part of the house.
 I used traditional bar style bathroom lighting over the white lacquer bamboo mirror.
 I also wanted a boldly patterned wallpaper, but I wanted the colors to coordinate with the rest of the house.
 Again, I didn’t want the bathroom to feel out of place.
 After a lengthy session in my local trade showroom, I found the perfect wall paper.

 And, the faucet and lighting were a similar tone, which worked perfectly with the golden flecks of color in the wall paper.